 Several classic villains with similar gamma-induced reactions are introduced in this volume: the Leader, whose intelligence is the equal of the Hulk’s strength; and the Abomination, a Russian version of the Hulk created during the heights of the Cold War.
 Other notable foes first featured in these issues include the Boomerang, Tyrannus, and the Ringmaster with his Circus of Crime.

-This volume consists of two separate story runs: Incredible Hulk #1-6, which were issued in 1962-63 before being cancelled due to low sales; and in Tales to Astonish #60-91, which were issued from late 1964 to 1967.
-In between the two runs, the Hulk made numerous appearances in other books, such as the Fantastic Four and the Amazing Spider-Man, and was a founding member of the Avengers.
+This volume consists of two separate story runs: Incredible Hulk #1-6, which was issued in 1962-63 before being canceled due to low sales; and in Tales to Astonish #60-91, which were issued from late 1964 to 1967.
+In between the two runs, the Hulk made numerous appearances in other books, such as the Fantastic Four and The Amazing Spider-Man, and was a founding member of the Avengers.
 The Hulk’s growing popularity inspired Stan Lee and Jack Kirby to give the Hulk another chance, with a feature in Tales to Astonish.

 What makes this Essential?: The Hulk is one of the most recognizable characters from the Marvel Universe.
 The Hulk was the second “major” character to be introduced by Lee and Kirby, following the introduction of the Fantastic Four.
 Along with Spider-Man, he was one of the first characters to really break into the mainstream consciousness of characters, crossing over into numerous TV shows, movies, toys, costumes and other material.
 The stories in this book provide the foundation for 50 years of Hulk stories.
 These are not the greatest of Hulk stories, but they should be read if you are a fan of the Hulk or an aficionado of the Marvel Silver Age of comics.

 Footnotes: In the first issue of the Incredible Hulk, the Hulk was colored as a gray monster.
 Beginning with issue #2, the Hulk took on his more familiar green look.